TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 and went out

 These are those who will “go out” to meet the bridegroom, instead of the bridegroom coming to them.
-Therefore; it represents the Rapture.
+An argument for a Pre-Tribulation Rapture.

 to meet the bridegroom.

-The bridegroom is Jesus, the bride is the city Jerusalem.
-The place God chose as His dwelling from the beginning and where Jesus will reign during the Millennium.
+The bridegroom is Jesus, and the bride is the city “Jerusalem”; the place God chose as His dwelling place from the beginning and where Jesus will reign during the Millennium.
 The bridesmaids are friends of Jerusalem.

 Matthew 25:Now five of them were wise, and five were foolish.

 • The number “ten” is to be “whole”; healthy.
-To be deficient, not “whole” is compared to being withered “unwhole”.
+(The opposite is to be deficient, not “whole” is compared to being withered “unwhole”.)

 • Jesus healed a Jewish man (symbolic of the nation Israel) who had a withered hand in Mark 3:5.
 Five fingers were healthy and five fingers were withered.
 When Jesus healed his withered hand, all ten fingers were whole.
 Jesus literally and metaphorically made him “whole”.

-• One of the meanings of the number five means to make a choice.
+• One of the meanings of the number five means to make a choice (passing or failing).

 • Five of the virgins were wise (healthy-whole-making a good decision) and five of the virgins were foolish (making a bad decision – deficient of wisdom-deficient of the Holy Spirit).

 All “ten” have the Word of God, have never committed idolatry, and are awaiting the bridegroom.
-However; five of them have a problem.
+However; five have a problem.

-Five that have the Word of God, that have never committed adultery run out of their oil.
+Five have the Word of God, that have never committed adultery, but have no oil.

 Matthew 25:Those who were foolish took their lamps and took no oil with them.